rapka/polemics-md/content/essays/catgirl-research-research.md

 Their [legal page](https://westhamcapital.com/legal) makes things even more mysterious.
 It includes this interesting bit:
 >West Ham Capital Inc. does not file any reports with the Securities and Exchange Commission, because seriously, fuck that guy.

-The page goes on to emphasize that any and all of the information on the website could be incorrect[^3] .
-Another post on their homepage is designated as a [message from the company](https://westhamcapital.com/message) whose only "recommendations"[^4] are such:
+The page goes on to emphasize that any and all of the information on the website could be incorrect[^4] .
+Another post on their homepage is designated as a [message from the company](https://westhamcapital.com/message) whose only "recommendations"[^5] are such:

 >Every year, millions of people lose billions of dollars on their government-sanctioned lotteries.
-Why this form of state-sanctioned gambling is legal while many others are not confuses us, but frankly, it still beats losing all your money in a centralized shitcoin casino — at least the lottery proceeds ostensibly support public services rather than hollow PR campaigns about Effective Altruism[^5].
+Why this form of state-sanctioned gambling is legal while many others are not confuses us, but frankly, it still beats losing all your money in a centralized shitcoin casino — at least the lottery proceeds ostensibly support public services rather than hollow PR campaigns about Effective Altruism[^6].
 And where else are you going to put your money, the stock market?
 Bonds?
 Real estate?
 LOL.

 West Ham's obviously fake [holdings page](https://westhamcapital.com/holdings) is dedicated to dunking on FTX and their motto appears to be "Degeneranti, genus opprobrium" which translates to "To a degenerate man his family is a disgrace".
 Similarly, their obviously fake [governance page](https://westhamcapital.com/governance) declares that West Ham is an "insider cabal and you're not part of it" whose initiation ritual "involves a Bahamian Penthouse and a non-trivial amount of Vaseline and amphetamines".
 #### OK, so WTF is going on then??

 Even if West Ham Capital's website is just a huge joke, there has to be a real legal entity associated with it in order for it to be funding IMGNAI; I set out to find it.

 Searching for West Ham in the [UK's companies register](https://find-and-update.company-information.service.gov.uk/company/15172852/officers) reveals that it was official incorporated on September 28th, 2023 by Dr. Laurence Edward Day.
 Dr. Day ([@functi0nZer0](https://twitter.com/functi0nZer0) on Twitter) is also in charge of [Zero Day Technologies](https://find-and-update.company-information.service.gov.uk/company/12136768), his Ethereum-focused [consulting firm](https://sites.google.com/zerodaytechnologies.co.uk/zerodaytechnologies/home?authuser=0).
 Thelema has tweeted [memes](https://twitter.com/networkspirits/status/1773768471639105945/photo/1) referencing both Dr. Day and West Ham.
-Day can also be seen wearing the same ImgnAI shirt from the protest in a [trailer](https://twitter.com/CodeIsLawFilm/status/1780975575722496335) for the upcoming crypto documentary [Code Is Law: The Movie](https://twitter.com/CodeIsLawFilm)[^6].
+Day can also be seen wearing the same ImgnAI shirt from the protest in a [trailer](https://twitter.com/CodeIsLawFilm/status/1780975575722496335) for the upcoming crypto documentary [Code Is Law: The Movie](https://twitter.com/CodeIsLawFilm)[^7].

 In a [YouTube video](https://www.youtube.com/watch?v=fJiTHBqBCsA) from March 2023, West Ham's original incarnation was revealed by Dr. Day to be a massive crypto group chat on Twitter organized by him.
-It's unclear how this group chat became big enough to become a legit venture capital firm, a feeling apparently shared by West Ham itself - its Twitter account [posted](https://twitter.com/WestHamGC/status/1750940235343519764/photo/1)a meme indicating that the situation was a surprise to them as well.
+It's unclear how this group chat became big enough to become a legit venture capital firm, a feeling apparently shared by West Ham itself - its Twitter account [posted](https://twitter.com/WestHamGC/status/1750940235343519764/photo/1) a meme indicating that the situation was a surprise to them as well.

 ![Image macro of Plankton from Spongebob Squarepants saying "I didn't think I'd get this far"](../images/catgirl-research-research/west-ham-spongebob-meme.png)